-If you have a website, it’s inevitable that at some point you will need to transfer files from your computer to your server.
+If you own a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In this tutorial, we show you how to transfer data between your computer and your server.
+In this tutorial, we show you how to transfer data between your computer and your web server.

-In addition to our tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the comprehensive step-by-step tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.

 How To Transfer Data Between Your Hard Drive And Your Web Server